nomdal/understandingcodeql/README.md

 After extraction, all the data required for analysis (relational data, copied source files, and a language-specific database schema, which specifies the mutual relations in the data) is imported into a single directory, known as a CodeQL database.
 At this point, we've created a relational database representation of our code, and thus, are done with Step 1 and can move on to Step 2.

-## 2. Running CodeQL queries against the database
+## 2. Running QL queries against the CodeQL database

 Now, suppose the above example was a SQL database, and we wanted to write a query to find all the expressions that are arguments in calls to the puts method.
 It might look like this: